 But this pessimistic perspective couldn’t be further from the truth!
 Coding is learnable, accessible, and welcoming to all; with a little effort and know-how, a savvy developer can transform a static, boring webpage into a responsive and dynamic customer experience.
 If you want to learn how to make it in front end development, you’re in the right place.
 Below, we’ll discuss some of the essential skills you’ll need to launch a high-flying career in the field.

-But first, let’s dive into some context.
+But before we take a closer look at the front end web development skills that employers look for, let’s dive into some context.
 Front end development has risen to the forefront of the job market in recent years, propelled by increasing interest in e-commerce.
 Shopify reports that e-commerce experienced $2.3 trillion in global sales in 2017 alone and expects that number to double by 2021.
 This should be of little surprise, considering that Kinsta researchers have found that the vast majority of millennials and emerging Gen Z’ers prefer shopping online to visiting brick-and-mortar locations.

 In fact, the preference is more weighted towards online shopping than you might initially imagine; recent research indicates that only 9.6 percent of Gen Z shoppers report buying goods in a physical store — a sharp decrease from the 31.04 percent reported for Millennials.